 Truth is subjective.
-What's true for one person may not be for another.
-After 41 years, I've learned the only constant is change, and the only certainty is uncertainty.
+What’s true for one person may not be for another.
+After 41 years, I’ve learned the only constant changes, and the only certainty is uncertainty.
 In no particular order, these are the 41 things I almost know for sure.

 1. Nothing is more precious than the time we have left with the people who matter most to us.
 We take it for granted that the people who love us unconditionally will always be a phone call away.
 Families are unforgivingly complex, messy, and imperfect.
 But if you’re lucky enough to be close to them and have time to spend with them, don’t ever take it for granted.